 - puncture resistant,

 - closable with a tight fitting lid that prevents sharps from coming out, and

 - bare the biohazard symbol

 - Do not overfill sharps containers.
 Before requesting pickup of your sharps containers from Environmental Health & Safety,make sure the lid fits on the container securely, or tape the top of the container so no items fall out.

 - Do not place sharps in biohazard bags.
 Biohazard bags are for solid waste such as gauze, gloves, and bandages.
 Anything which could puncture the container must be placed in a sharps container.
 Use this form to request additional biohazard bags.

-- Dead animals and animal parts may be discarded via the medical waste program.
+- Carcasses and animal parts may be discarded via the medical waste program.
 This waste must be kept frozen until pick-up.
 Someone in the laboratory must be available at pick-up time to ensure the proper material is discarded.

 - Dispose uncontaminated broken glassware in a closable box.
 Do not throw glassware in regular inside trash cans.
 Broken glass or glassware waste containers are available from lab supply vendors.
 Any sturdy, undamaged corrugated box is suitable.
 The boxes should be lined with a 2 mil poly bag.
 When full, close the bag, secure and tape the lid on the box and take the waste box to the dumpster.